 If you have certain content that needs to be read by all participants before the meeting, then do not leave it until the start of the meeting to distribute this.
 Send it out in an email earlier so valuable time is not wasted during the meeting with the reading through of this content.
 Make sure you pass this advice on to your team so it becomes a habit throughout your workforce.

 Have your agenda and required outcome of the meeting set in stone.
-If you go into the meeting unsure of what needs to be addressed then this will give opportunity to vagueness and straying from topic.
+If you go into the meeting unsure of what needs to be addressed then this will give the opportunity for vagueness and straying off topic.
 Make sure you have all the facts and information you need so you know exactly what needs to be concentrated on.
 Use the techniques of addressing promptly in the meeting ‘why this meeting is different from any other meeting‘ to ensure everyone knows why the meeting is important and what needs to be tackled.

 Do not wait for late-comers and start dead on schedule else you will waste valuable time and everyone who has ensured they have arrived on time will start to get irritated.
 Additionally, as this article on Forbes rightly highlights, people will very quickly modify their lateness if you build a reputation of not waiting for latecomers; no one wants to be the embarrassed one walking in halfway through a meeting and having to apologise for being late!